kdelemme/blogjs/README.md

 ## Run

-Go to the api folder and install the dependencies: `npm install bcrypt express mongoose zombie`
+Go to the api folder and install the dependencies: `npm install bcrypt express mongoose zombie passport passport-local`

 Edit api/blog.js and replace the value of Access-Control-Allow-Origin to match your server

+Edit api/route/users.js and replace `user.username = "YOUR_USERNAME";` and `user.password = "YOUR_PASSWORD";` with your username and password.
+After the first launch, delete those lines and restart the nodejs application.

 Edit app/js/app.js and replace the value of options.api.base_url to match your server.